Alcohol

 Fruit and vegetables are always the best choice, but if you're shopping for packaged snacks for your children, use this helpful tip: look for 100 calorie snacks, two a day max!

-Click to view the article: Snack smart, from 'change 4 life'.
+Click to view the article: Snack smart, from 'better health'.

 Physical Health